bacula-web/bacula-web/includes/external/phplot/README.txt

 configuration file; consult the PHP manual for details.

+UPGRADING:

+To upgrade PHPlot, follow the same instructions as for installing.
+There are some changes in this release which can alter the appearance of plots when compared to previous releases.
+Please review the top section in NEWS.txt for details.

 KNOWN ISSUES:

 Here are some of the problems we know about in PHPlot.
 See the bug tracker